cjtessler/MATH3733-SP24/Projects/P3_Wordy/README.md

 ## Grading

 Verify the automated tests pass by running `pytest` in the terminal.
+The automated tests will also be run whenever you commit your files and sync them to the repository.
+Commit often!

 The following table shows the point distribution for each part.
-Match the output provided by the project description.

 | **Allocated Points** | **Description** |
 | -------------------- | -------------------- |